 Only in It for the Money: Lexor only served Darkstorm because Darkstorm paid him.
 At one point, he even mutters to himself that he'd willingly serve Leoric if the Spectral Knights made him a better offer.

 Royals Who Actually Do Something: Leoric (Prince of New Valarak), Cryotek (King of Northelia) and Arzon (Crown Prince of Regalia).
-On the Darkling Lords side we have Darkstorm (Ruler of Blackdak), who usually takes a personal hand in trying to defeat the Spectral Knights.
+On the Darkling Lords side we have Darkstorm (Baron of Blackdak, Lord of the Veldt, Satrap of Zangora), who usually takes a personal hand in trying to defeat the Spectral Knights.

 What Kind of Lame Power Is Heart, Anyway?: Of all the totems Merklynn could have chosen for Galadria and Virulina - they get stuck with aquatic animals.
 They also end up with neither Staffs (until the comic book series), nor Vehicle-based powers.